Skip to content

 In a Nutshell

-Casts an lvalue to an rvalue reference, telling the compiler "this object's resources can be stolen," thereby triggering move construction or move assignment to avoid deep copies.
+Casts an lvalue to an rvalue reference, signaling to the compiler that "this object's resources can be stolen," thereby triggering move construction or move assignment to avoid deep copies.

 #include <utility>